giampaolo/psutil/docs/api.rst

   .. method:: parents()

-    Utility method which return the parents of this process as a list of :class:`Process` instances.
+    Utility method which returns the parents of this process as a list of :class:`Process` instances.
 If no parents are known return an empty list.
     See also :meth:`ppid` and :meth:`parent` methods.